California Energy Commission will make final decision on plant near Tupman

 Rau said dumping it in Kern County isn't an option for financial reasons.

 It would cost HECA $75 per ton to dispose of it in the county landfill north of Taft, and that is cost prohibitive.

 "They think we are going to dump it in Kern County and that's just not the case," Rau said.

 Right now, the process is in its fifth year and about two-thirds of the way through the permitting process.

 It was originated in 2008 by BP and Rio Tinto, but both firms later pulled out.

-Page 3 of 3 - The project lives on, however, and is now awaiting word from the Kern County Planning Department and the Kern County Board of Supervisors.
+The project lives on, however, and is now awaiting word from the Kern County Planning Department and the Kern County Board of Supervisors.

 The county will have a major say in the final permitting process through the CEC, and Rau said conditions sought by the county will no doubt be included in the final permit.